Skip to content

 -e PORT_FWD=8080:80,8443:443

 PORT_FWD applies to NAT NICs only.
-If every NIC is bridge or direct, there is no user-mode NAT device to own the forwarded port.
+If every NIC is bridge, container, or direct, there is no user-mode NAT device to own the forwarded port.

 Multiple NICs